ThorstenBr/A2USB/README.md

     ![IRQ Extension](Photos/A2USB_ExtensionBottom.jpg)

-* Hopefully some A2VGA PCB designs will add optional IRQ support (I currently to not plan to start an own PCB fork).
+* Hopefully some A2VGA PCB designs will add optional IRQ support (I currently do not plan to start an own PCB fork).

 # Installation
 * Download the latest A2USB firmware from the [Releases](/Releases) section.